Skip to ma into content

 LiquiSonic® 20 is a variant with reduced functionality and connection for one sensor.

 LiquiSonic® 40 enables the simultaneous determination of two concentrations in a mixture.
-For this, a second physical measurement variable is combined with the speed of sound.
-In chlor-alkali electrolysis processes, the LiquiSonic® 40 system usually contains a conductivity sensor as the second physical variable.
+This involves combining a second physical measurement with the speed of sound.
+In chlor-alkali electrolysis processes, the LiquiSonic® 40 system usually includes a conductivity sensor as the second physical measurement.

-The LiquiSonic® Measuring technology analyzes liquid parameters such as concentration or density, detects phase transitions, and serves reaction monitoring.
+The LiquiSonic® measurement technology analyzes liquid parameters such as concentration or density, detects phase transitions, and is used for reaction monitoring.

-The measuring principle is based on determining the speed of sound in liquids.
-The distance (d) between the ultrasonic transmitter and receiver is constant by design, so the speed of sound (v) can be calculated by measuring the travel time (t) (v = d / t).
-Since the speed of sound depends on the concentration of the substance, there is a functional relationship through which the concentration can be calculated.
+The measurement principle is based on determining the speed of sound in liquids.
+The distance (d) between the ultrasonic transmitter and receiver is constant by design, so the speed of sound (v) can be calculated by measuring the transit time (t) (v = d / t).
+Since the speed of sound depends on the concentration of the substance, there is a functional relationship that allows the concentration to be calculated.

 The speed of sound measurement is independent of the transparency of the liquid and impresses with high measurement accuracy, reproducibility, and stability.
-In addition to the speed of sound measurement, the LiquiSonic® sensor integrates a highly precise and fast temperature measurement for temperature compensation.
+In addition to speed of sound measurement, the LiquiSonic® Sensor a highly precise and fast temperature measurement for temperature compensation is integrated.
 For many applications, this offers significant advantages over conventional measurement methods.

-The liquid-contacting sensor component is made of stainless steel or corrosion-resistant material such as Hastelloy C-2000, or coated with Halar or PFA.
+The liquid-contacting sensor component is made of stainless steel or corrosion-resistant material such as Hastelloy C-2000 or is coated with Halar or PFA.

 Various additional functions integrated into the sensor, such as the flow monitor (Flow / Stop) or the wet-dry monitoring (full / empty pipeline), complement the process control.

-Chloralkali electrolysis is an important technical process used for the production of basic chemicals such as chlorine, hydrogen, and caustic soda (sodium hydroxide).
+Chlor-alkali electrolysis is an important technical process used for the production of basic chemicals such as chlorine, hydrogen, and caustic soda (sodium hydroxide).
 An aqueous solution of sodium chloride (salt) is used as the electrolyte.
 An electric voltage is applied to the electrodes, which are made of special materials.
-In this process, the chloride ions are oxidized to chlorine at the anode, while water is reduced to hydrogen and hydroxide ions at the cathode.Hydroxide ions react with sodium ions in the solution to form caustic soda.
-Chloralkali electrolysis is a very efficient process used in many industries because it is fast, reliable, and cost-effective, providing essential chemicals for various industrial applications.
+In this process, the chloride ions are oxidized to chlorine at the anode, while at the cathode, water is reduced to hydrogen and hydroxide ions.Hydroxide ions react with sodium ions in the solution to form caustic soda.
+Chlor-alkali electrolysis is a highly efficient process used in many industries because it is fast, reliable, and cost-effective, providing essential chemicals for various industrial applications.

-With the help of electric current, the salt (NaCl) into chlorine (Cl2), Caustic Soda (NaOH) and hydrogen (H2) are decomposed.
+With the help of electric current, the salt (NaCl) into chlorine (Cl2), Caustic soda (NaOH) and hydrogen (H2) is decomposed.

 What processes are there in chlor-alkali electrolysis?

-Two main processes are used: the diaphragm process and the membrane process.
+Two main processes are used: the diaphragm and membrane processes.

 In both processes, the same electrochemical reaction occurs: The NaCl flows into the anode compartment of the cell, where Cl2 is deposited as chlorine gas.
-The solution then moves into the cathode compartment, where H2 and NaOH is formed.
+Subsequently, the solution moves into the cathode compartment, where H2 and NaOH is formed.

 Diaphragm process explained: